1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Go.md

 - [`musl`](https://musl.libc.org/)
 - [Microsoft C Runtime Library](https://learn.microsoft.com/en-us/cpp/c-runtime-library/c-run-time-library-reference?view=msvc-170)

-## Logging

-As I said there are mainly two types of applications developed by Golang.
-In the terminal applications, it is better to use [pterm](https://pterm.sh) to show the logs and other information instead of simply printing them.
-In case of the server applications, [zap](https://github.com/uber-go/zap) is a better choice because it has structure logging, and you can also write the logs on console and syslog at the same time.

-Structure logging increase the search efficiency for when you want to search among your logs on your log aggregation system.

 ## Observability

 Observability lets us understand a system from the outside, by letting us ask questions